-- (a) Submit Ballot Question (Referendum) to SOE by the deadline.
+- (a) Submit Ballot Question (Referendum) to County SOE by or before the deadline.
 F.S.
 100.342 mandates a 30-day notice prior to election, published 5th and 3rd weeks. - (b) Be mindful of Voter Registration Books Closing during this period [F.S.
 97.055]. - (c) Qualifying ends during this period if you are governed by the Laws of Florida, Chapter 83-498, if not, refer to your Code of Ordinances.
-Also,

-- contribution deadline for unopposed candidates is during this time. - (d) After qualifying ends, send notice to SOE regarding qualified candidates; include Loyalty Oath (Form DS-DE 25) and final ballot wording relating to referendums. - (e) Proof Ballot immediately upon receipt and return to SOE. - (f) Advise SOE number of ballots to print for your election. - (g) Publish and post on website sample ballot and notice of election in English and Spanish newspapers once prior to the election [F.S.
-101.20] or as governed by your Code of Ordinances.
-(Depending upon your Code of Ordinances, be prepared for a run-off if there are 3 or more candidates in a seat. - (h) Prepare and submit State Assessment Fee (Form 005) to Florida Elections Commission [F.S.
-99.093]. - (i) Send current boundaries to Jodi Bradley in a shape file. - (j) Arrange escort/transportation with Police/Sheriff regarding the return of ballots, cartridges, etc. to SOE the night of election. - (k) Verify all ads published correctly since tear sheets are 1 to 2 weeks after publication. - (l) Canvassing Board to attend L&A (Logic and Accuracy) Test Per SOE Contract.
-Date to be determined by SOE.
+Also, contribution deadline for unopposed candidates is during this time. - (d) After qualifying ends, send notice to County SOE regarding qualified candidates; include Loyalty Oath (Form DS-DE 25) and final ballot wording relating to referendums. - (e) Proof Ballot immediately upon receipt and return to County SOE. - (f) Advise County SOE number of ballots to print for your election. - (g) Publish sample ballot and notice of election in English and Spanish newspapers once prior to the election [F.S.
+101.20] or as governed by your Code of Ordinances, and post on website.
+(Depending upon your Code of Ordinances, be prepared for a run-off if there are 3 or more candidates in a seat.

-- (m) Follow up on outstanding polling location agreements. - (n) Should the SOE hold a Candidate Workshop, advise your candidates. - (o) During this period Voter Registration Books Close for Run-Off election [F.S.
-97.055]. - (p) Deadline for Candidates to submit Poll Watcher names happens during this period [F.S.
+- (h) Prepare and submit State Assessment Fee (Form 005) to Florida Elections Commission [F.S.
+99.093]. - (i) Send current boundaries to Jodi Bradley in a shape file. - (j) Arrange escort/transportation with Police/Sheriff regarding the return of ballots, cartridges, etc. to County SOE the night of election. - (k) Verify that all ads are published correctly since tear sheets are 1 to 2 weeks after publication. - Canvassing Board, or a designated representative, must attend L&A (Logic and Accuracy) Test - Per County SOE Agreement.
+Date to be determined by County SOE. - (m) Follow up on outstanding polling location agreements. - (n) Should the County SOE hold a Candidate Workshop, advise your candidates. - (o) During this period Voter Registration Books Close for Run-Off election [F.S.
+97.055]. - (p) Deadline for Candidates to submit list of Poll Watcher names occurs during this period [F.S.
 101.131(2)].
-Immediately submit poll watcher names and addresses to SOE for verification.
+Immediately submit poll watcher names and addresses to County SOE for verification.
 The deadline to approve Poll Watchers and advise candidate is during this period [F.S.
 101.131(2)].
-Prepare and provide Poll Worker name badges. - (q) Publish and post on website temporary polling location changes in English and Spanish newspapers.
+Prepare and provide Poll Worker name badges.

+- (q) Publish and post on website temporary polling location changes in English and Spanish newspapers.
 [F.S.
 101.71(2)] Publish at least once no more than 30 days, no fewer than 7 days, prior to Election. - (r) Deadline to mail temporary polling location change notice, in English and Spanish, to voters.
 [F.S.
 101.71] Notice shall be mailed at least 14 days prior to election.